 By 2022, pre-generative AI chatbots were expected to save businesses more than $8 billion each year and around 30% of customer service costs.

-Today, generative AI chatbots, and custom GPT bots, can present customers with fast, accurate responses to their questions 24/7 and in multiple languages.
+Today, generative AI chatbots, and custom AI agents, can present customers with fast, accurate responses to their questions 24/7 and in multiple languages.
 AI can deliver consistent experiences and reduce customer service wait times.
 Chatbots save human agents substantial time, leaving them bandwidth for more expert tasks, problem-solving, and creativity.
 Notably, human customer experience agents will have more time for complex customer inquiries.
 What’s more, the logs created by customer-bot interactions are incredibly powerful sources of customer insights, and AI can even upsell or generate qualified leads.

 Even generative AI chatbots can be inconsistent and struggle to understand context.
 They lack the empathy of human agents.
 Without reasoning and emotional skills, chatbots can only escalate problems based on the content of the conversation rather than a greater understanding of a problem or situation.
 And, let’s face it, sometimes humans would rather speak to other humans.